Kobe-Martinez/transit-simulator/README.md

 ## File Outputs

-- No explicit file outputs.
-Results are printed to the console, and the layered list structure is maintained in memory.
+- Results are printed to the console, and the layered list structure is maintained in memory.

 ## License